Nish-19/Nish-19.github.io/_posts/2020-12-22-IIT-Patna Academic Alexa.md

 * Hypothesized about using Part-of-Speech-Tagging
 * Investigated the problem by using “Dependency Tree Parsers”
 * Developed a basic tree-parsing algorithm for the questions.
-* Implemented a DFS (Depth-First-Search) approach for certain type of questions (done by my classmate Vaibhav, details of which can be found in the code repo)
+* Implemented a DFS (Depth-First-Search) approach for certain type of questions

+The NL-SQL part of the project was done by me and my classmate Vaibhav.

 Sample pseudocode for "list question" conversion is given below